LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Related Work

-\myparagraph{GAN Inversion} As we mentioned above, the inversion process can be divided into two steps.
-Firstly, an initial latent code is gained by optimization or encoder from a given image.
-Optimizing reconstruction error typically reach better fidelity, while it requires several minutes per image \cite{karras2020analyzing, creswell2018inverting, abdal2019image2stylegan, abdal2020image2stylegan++}.
-Training an encoder \cite{tov2021designing, richardson2021encoding, wei2022e2style, guan2020collaborative, creswell2018inverting} to invert images is efficient during inference but achieves inferior reconstruction results.
-The second step aims to refine the inversion and editing results, using various strategies.
-Some methods \cite{alaluf2022hyperstyle, dinh2022hyperinverter} adjust the convolution weights of the generator by hypernetwork \cite{ha2016hypernetworks}.
-ReStyle \cite{alaluf2021restyle} introduces an iterative refinement mechanism, refining the latent code by a residual-based encoder.
+As discussed above, the inversion process can be divided into two main stages.
+In the first stage, an initial latent code is obtained either through optimization or by using an encoder.
+Optimization-based approaches\cite{karras2020analyzing, creswell2018inverting, abdal2019image2stylegan, abdal2020image2stylegan++} typically achieve higher reconstruction fidelity but are computationally expensive, often requiring several minutes per image.
+In contrast, encoder-based methods \cite{tov2021designing, richardson2021encoding, wei2022e2style, guan2020collaborative, creswell2018inverting} provide much faster inference but generally yield inferior reconstruction quality.
+The second stage focuses on refining the inversion and editing results using various strategies.
+Some methods \cite{alaluf2022hyperstyle, dinh2022hyperinverter} adjust the generator’s convolutional weights via a hypernetwork \cite{ha2016hypernetworks}.
+ReStyle \cite{alaluf2021restyle} introduces an iterative refinement mechanism, progressively updating the latent code using a residual-based encoder.
 HFGI \cite{wang2022high} proposes a distortion consultation approach for high-fidelity reconstruction.
-SAM \cite{parmar2022spatially} inverses the different segments of image into different intermediate layer by predicting "invertibility".
-Generator tuning \cite{roich2021pivotal, feng2022near} can get the best inversion performance but is considerably time-consuming.
+SAM \cite{parmar2022spatially} predicts the invertibility of different image segments to map them into corresponding intermediate layers.Finally, generator tuning methods \cite{roich2021pivotal, feng2022near} achieve the highest inversion accuracy but are extremely time-consuming.